vicewize/vicewizeosdfontset/README.md

 # VICEWIZE HD Colorized Italic Font Set For FPV-WTF - MSP-OSD #

--BETAFLIGHT VERSION- Updated with fixes Tuesday Msrch 14 2023 Updated some ugly glypths I never liked and updated a few colors to a more simplistic look.
-Im working on 3 alternate new fonts, as well as getting the graphical battery working correctly which was always an issue (BF issue but corrected in 4.3).
+-BETAFLIGHT VERSION- Updated with fixes Tuesday March 14 2023 Updated some ugly glypths I never liked and updated a few colors to a more simplistic look.
+Im working on 3 alternate new fonts, as well as getting the graphical battery working correctly which was always an issue but a feature no one uses really tbh.
+(BF issue but corrected in 4.3).
 Anyways enjoy.

 TO INSTALL: